ScanReach/ansible/README.md

 # ansible
-For saving ansible scripts related to firt tests of Ansible.
+For saving ansible scripts related to first tests of Ansible.
 Plan is to try ansible-pull for updating Edge computers